 Warren Lichtenstein is the founder and executive chairman of Steel Partners Holdings L.P.
 (NYSE: SPLP), a global diversified holding company.
 He founded Steel Partners in 1990 at the age of 24 after beginning his career as an analyst at Para Partners, L.P. and then serving as an acquisition analyst at Ballantrae Partners, L.P.

-Mr. Lichtenstein is chairman of Handy & Harman Ltd., Steel Excel, Inc. and ModusLink Global Solutions, Inc. He has served as a director of approximately 30 public and private companies.
+Mr. Lichtenstein is chairman of Handy & Harman Ltd., Steel Excel, Inc. and executive chairman of ModusLink Global Solutions, Inc. He has served as a director of approximately 30 public and private companies.

 Mr. Lichtenstein’s philanthropy spans many different areas, but as the proud father of two children, he focuses his efforts on charitable causes that benefit children, education and youth sports.
 He is a founder and board member of Steel Partners Foundation and Our Kids First Foundation which is dedicated to raising awareness and stimulating conversation about the issues and challenges of childhood including Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD).